Wine and Dine

 Glass House Winery - While the winery makes Pinot Gris and Viognier, the owners also offer Megilo del Sesso, a dessert wine made with Norton grapes and chocolate.
 The couple also built a glass conservatory onto the tasting room, turning the Free Union shop into a tropical picnic area.

-Transportation - Most of our guests drive themselves between winery and vineyard destinations.
+Most of our guests drive themselves between winery and vineyard destinations.
 If you have a GPS system on your phone or in your car, you should have no problems locating each winery.
-If you are with a large group or are unsure if you will successfully be able to mix wine tasting with country roads, we suggest that you contact a driving service such as Top Shelf Transportation, Norms Transportation, Camryn Limo, A&A Limo, or Blue Ridge Wine Excursions.
+If you are with a large group or are unsure if you will successfully be able to mix wine tasting with country roads, we suggest that you contact a driving service such as Top Shelf Transportation, Norms Executive Transportation, Camryn Limo, A&A Limo, Blue Ridge Wine Excursions, or Central Virginia Wine Tours & Transportation.

 Food - All tasting rooms offer a selection of cheeses, crackers, cured meats etc from their refrigerators.
 You may also want to stop in at a local deli such as Greenwood Gourmet Grocery for sandwiches or salads to go for a picnic at the winery.
 All wineries encourage you to bring your own picnic lunch or dinner.